Monknow/monknow.dev/src/pages/blog/2022-01-13_three-ways-to-work-with-asynchronism-in-node-js/index.en.md

 dataPromise.catch((err) => {
 	console.log(err);
 });
 ```

-Let's break down what's happening here: we import node-fetch and make an API call to the random user data endpoint.
-The fetch function returns the `responsePromise` promise, which can be fulfilled and return a response.
-To handle the response, we attach `.then` to call `response.json()` to parse the response to JSON format. `response.json()` returns a promise as well, to which we can attach another `.then` to handle its fullfilment by logging the received data.
+Let's break down what's happening here: the fetch function returns the `responsePromise` promise, which can be fulfilled and return a response.
+To handle the response, we attach `.then`, with a callback that calls `response.json()` to parse the response to JSON format. `response.json()` returns a promise as well, to which we can attach another `.then` to handle its fullfilment by logging the received data.
 All the promises can return an error, and to handle them we can use an only `.catch` since if there is an error,  Node.js will look down the chain for `.catch()` handlers.
 Chaining several `then` and `catch` methods can be illustrated better if we write them like this:

 ```javascript
 const fetch = require("node-fetch");